12 best London coffee shops

 What to order: espresso martini or coffee tequila

 Good Boy Coffee, Chiswick

-If you’re a dog lover, this is the spot for you!
-On enetering Good Boy Coffee in the heart of Turnham Green, you’ll likely be greeted by the shop dog, Ezra (a German short-haired pointer).
+If you're a dog lover, this is the spot for you!
+On entering Good Boy Coffee in the heart of Turnham Green, you’ll likely be greeted by the shop dog, Ezra (a German short-haired pointer).
 The relaxed café uses The Roasting Party Coffee and other great artisan brands for all brews.
-It’s not really a spot to sit in and chill all day, but it’s great if you need to drive or walk by and grab a coffee.
+It’s not really a spot to sit in and chill all day, but it’s great if you need to drive or walk by and grab a coffee in this area of London.
 A great excuse to get to know a different area and take your dog for a walk around Chiswick Common… even dogs need a change of scenery sometimes.

 What to order: house-blend latte

 Pophams is an artisan bakery, restaurant and coffee shop in London Fields using traditional techniques to create delicious, hand-crafted viennoiserie pastries and fresh pasta with a modern twist, as well as serving Ozone coffee and other guest roasters.
 Ollie, the founder, used to work in the catering departments of various Formula 1 teams, picking up a lot of experience from diverse cultures on his travels.
-The pastries are to die for – the bacon maple pastry scroll might be one of the best pastries I’ve ever eaten – so it’s easy to see why is a crowd favourite.
-If you like beautiful, stylish but understated spaces, race in there.
+The pastries are to die for – the bacon maple pastry scroll might be one of the best pastries I’ve ever eaten – so it's easy to see why is a crowd favourite.
+If you like beautiful, stylish but understated spaces, race into this London coffee shop.

 What to order: piccolo and a bacon maple pastry scroll